Welcome to the wonderful world of Reveling!

 You may book as many reservations as you wish up to the limit for each event.
 Attendance is limited.
 Events are filled on a first-come, first-serve basis.
 Reservations with payment will be accepted by MAIL or ONLINE in the order in which they are received.

 If an event is sold out when your payment is received, you will be placed on a waiting list.
 If space later becomes available, we will notify you.
 Cancelations more than 30 days in advance will receive a full refund.
-If you are unable to attend an event, notify Kathy Pease by email. so that someone who is wait-listed can attend.
+If you are unable to attend an event, notify ME Canady by email. so that someone who is wait-listed can attend.

 Reservations for all Revels events may be made online or may be mailed with a reservation form long with payment.
 When your online reservation is made, you will receive a ‘confirmation of purchase’ via email to indicate we have your reservation.
 You will receive no other notice until a few days before the event when you will receive a reminder, address/directions and any other specifics.

-WAIT LIST: If an event below is listed as “SOLD OUT – WAIT LIST ONLY” you may be added to the wait list by emailing Kathy Pease.
+WAIT LIST: If an event below is listed as “SOLD OUT – WAIT LIST ONLY” you may be added to the wait list by emailing ME Canady.
 There is no charge to be added to the wait list for an event.

 “Inspiring the love of music for generations to come”

-This begins the 81st season for the Charleston Symphony Orchestra (CSO) and the 53rd for the Charleston Symphony Orchestra League, Inc. (CSOL®).
-The CSOL’s® mission is to support the CSO through music education programs, audience development and to provide financial assistance through fundraising projects.
+This begins the 82nd season for the Charleston Symphony (the orchestra) and the 54th for the Charleston Symphony Orchestra League, Inc. (CSOL®).
+The CSOL’s mission is to support the orchestra through music education programs, audience development activities and financial assistance from fundraising projects.

-The CSOL® is proud to be the largest institutional donor to the CSO.
-This past year, the League was especially proud of our fundraising efforts: We were able to make a donation of $210,000.
-We further contributed over $33,000 in music scholarships to young musicians in the tri-county area as well as to CSO musicians.
+The CSOL is proud to be the largest institutional donor to the Charleston Symphony.
+This past year, the League was especially proud of our fundraising efforts: We donated $210,000, making us the single largest donor to the orchestra.
+We further contributed nearly $35,000 in music scholarships to young musicians in the tri-county area as well as to orchestra musicians.
+Through the efforts of our dedicated volunteers, our goal is to increase that amount even further for the 2018/2019 season.

-Revels is just one of many fundraising projects that the CSOL® sponsors to raise money for the CSO and the CSOL® music scholarship programs.
-The Revels events planned for the 2017-2018 season are interesting, fun-filled and varied.
+Revels is just one of many fundraising projects that the CSOL sponsors to raise money for the orchestra and CSOL music scholarship programs.
+The Revels events planned for the 2018/2019 season are interesting, fun-filled and varied.
+Pick all or simply one event.
 Whatever you choose promises to be a unique and thoroughly enjoyable time.
-It’s a great way to bring friends together and to meet others who love and support our CSO.
+It’s a great way to bring friends together and to meet others who love and support our orchestra.

 We can’t thank our hosts and sponsors enough for allowing us to offer you these special experiences.
-We look forward to seeing you as we learn about brothels, drink Mint Julips and wager on horses – all in the support of fine music!
+We further appreciate your assistance in carrying out our mission and look forward to seeing you as we learn about photography, sample Ukrainian food, and wager on horses – all in support of fine music!

 Kitty Reid, President